Alternative Provision at BCE

 On-Site or Hybrid learning

-The Participate pathway includes pre, mid and end of programme assessments and recommendations, as well as working towards accredited awards or certification, focused on preparing for adulthood and thriving in the community.
-Students build their vocational portfolio and develop life and leadership skills through our creative, academic and enterprise options.
+The Participate pathway includes pre, mid and end of programme assessments and recommendations, as well as working towards a broad suite of qualifications focussing on vocation, creativity, preparing for adulthood and thriving in the community.
+Students build their portfolio and develop life and leadership skills through our creative, academic and enterprise options.

-Qualifications for learners in Years 11, 12, 13 and upwards include Pearson BTEC’s in Art and Design, Creative Media, Vocational Studies and Personal Growth and Wellbeing.
+Qualifications for learners in Years 11, 12, 13 and into adulthood include BTEC’s in Art and Design, Creative Media, Performing Arts, Vocational Studies, Functional Skills and Personal Growth and Wellbeing.

-A wide range of Awards are on offer from the Leadership Skills Foundation and AQA Unit bundles.
+A wide range of team working, community, environmental and volunteering awards are offered from the Leadership Skills Foundation and AQA Unit bundles.

 -